dcasati/aks-baseline_walkthroughs/scaling/README.md

    watch kubectl get nodes
    ```

-   After some time, you will not only see the number of pods increasing, but also the number od nodes.
+   After some time, you will not only see the number of pods increasing, but also the number of nodes.

 1. Observing the _Nodes_ tab of your AKS _Insights_, you see the load on your worker nodes and how more workers are added to the cluster:

    ![](img/062_load-test-3_node-insights.png)

 1. Note that there are some pods remaining in the _Unscheduled_ section.
-They remain unscheduled as the maximum number of nodes for the agent pool (which is 5) has been reached.
+They remain unscheduled as the maximum number of nodes for the `npuser01` node pool (which is 5) has been reached.
 You can verify this in the AKS logs:

    ```
    AzureDiagnostics
    | where Category == "cluster-autoscaler"